Elliot-Akande/cv-application/README.md

 # CV Lab

-CV Creator is a simple web application that allows you to create a professional-looking CV in minutes.
+CV Lab is a simple web application that allows you to create a professional-looking CV in minutes.

 ![image](https://github.com/Elliot-Akande/cv-application/assets/92980481/f5fd1379-0da9-4aab-aaeb-b53dfbca8bed)